Ibrahimbag/Bozosort/README.md

 # Bozosort
-Bozosort is a random [sorting algorithm](https://www.javatpoint.com/sorting-algorithms).
-The algorithm is designed to sort an array by swapping two elements randomly until the array is sorted.
-Whereas, [Bogosort](https://en.wikipedia.org/wiki/Bogosort) shuffles the whole array randomly in each swap.
+Bozosort is a random [sorting algorithm](https://www.javatpoint.com/sorting-algorithms); it's a combination of [Bogosort](https://en.wikipedia.org/wiki/Bogosort) and [Bubble Sort](https://en.wikipedia.org/wiki/Bubble_sort).

+This algorithm is designed to sort an array by swapping two elements randomly until the array is sorted, whereas [Bogosort](https://en.wikipedia.org/wiki/Bogosort) shuffles the whole array randomly in each swap.

-## Installation
+## Installation and Usage
 ```bash
 # Clone the repository
 $ git clone https://github.com/Ibrahimbag/Bozosort.git